ambro034/ig_complex/README.md

     "When notice is given, the departments may modify the regulations, if the outcomes of such change are determined to be economically or socailly beneficial."

-    *When notice is given* and *if the outcomes of such change are determined to be economically or socailly beneficial.* are two context clauses, but the latter has two conditions -- (1) *economically* or (2) *socailly*.
+    "When notice is given" and "if the outcomes of such change are determined to be economically or socailly beneficial" are two context clauses, but the latter has two conditions -- (1) "economically" and (2) "socailly".
 This results in a condition count of three.
   - *Condition Conjunction* -- the conjunction used for *Condition* if the condition count within a context cluase is greater than one.
 This identifies logical AND or OR.

 ## Getting Started